bsakbar/data-structures/Final_Assignments/README.md

     addressline2 = $(elem).parent().text().split('\n')[4].trim()
 ```
 In the code above, I tried to standardize the format of the data, and since we were dealing with addresses only, I trimmed the addresses by using a function where it checked if the character was a number or NAN.
 [Function Source](https://stackoverflow.com/questions/8935632/check-if-character-is-number)
-- We started working with databases (that was cool), and sketched a data model (a SQL one) for the meetings to be stored in the DB.
-The structure of my model consists of 4 tables:
+- Then we started working with databases (that was cool), and sketched a data model (a SQL one) for the meetings to be stored in the DB.
+The structure of[my model](https://github.com/bsakbar/data-structures/blob/master/week4/AA%20Meetings%20.png) consists of 4 tables:

 | Meeting Details  | Geocode | Group Details | Addresses |
 | --- | --- | --- | --- |